Beth Mead: 2024–25

+2025–26

+On 6 September 2025, in the opening game of the season against London City Lionesses in the WSL, Mead created two assists, taking her total to 51, making history in becoming the first person in the competition to reach half a century of assists.

 International career

 2010–17: Youth

 Mead has represented England at every age level from under-15.

 Mead was a part of the England U19 team that won the silver at the 2013 UEFA Women's Under-19 Championship.
 She scored a brace in the semifinal.
 She won the silver ball.

 Mead played in all three England U20 matches at the 2014 FIFA U-20 Women's World Cup where she scored a long-range goal against Mexico.
 The goal was voted as the third-best goal of the tournament.

 2018: Senior debut

 In April 2018, Mead made her debut for the senior England as a substitute in a 0–0 2019 FIFA Women's World Cup qualification draw with Wales in Southampton.

 Mead started her first match in September 2018, scoring twice in England's 6–0 win over Kazakhstan in Pavlodar.